All posts by happyholistichealth

 1. Remove stubborn stains: Apply a paste of three parts bicarb soda and one part water.
 Let it stand then scrub and wipe clean.

 7. Draw out stains: To draw out stains from stone, marble, limestone or unglazed ceramic surfaces coat the stain with a thick paste of bicarb soda and water.
-Let it stand for 24 to 48 hours and then rinse and dry thoroughly.
+Let stand for 24 to 48 hours and then rinse and dry thoroughly.

 8. Clean grout: Make a runny paste with water and use an old toothbrush to clean stains in the grout between tiles.